cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Unless otherwise stated, we assume that secrets are sampled uniformly at random using a cryptographically secure pseudorandom number generator (CSPRNG); see
 {{?RFC4086}} for additional guidance on the generation of random numbers.

-Let `B` be a generator, or distiguished element, of `G`, a finite group of with order `l`, a large prime.
-Throughout this document, and in practice, we assume this group to be instantiated as an arbitrary abstraction of an elliptic curve subgroup, defined over a finite field; however, that does not restrict an implementation from instantiating FROST signatures over other groups, provided their order be prime.

-We denote group elements with capital Roman letters, and scalars with lower-cased Roman letters.
-We use `+` to denote the group operation, and `-` to denote inversion.
-We use `*` to denote multiplication of a scalar by a group element, that is, the group element added to itself in succession a number of times equal to the value of the scalar.
-Testing equality between two group elements is denoted as `?=`, where it is assumed that the elements are in some canonical, serialised form.

 # Cryptographic Dependencies